Hey Girl (Billy Currington song)

 "Hey Girl" is a song written by Rhett Akins, Chris DeStefano, and Ashley Gorley and recorded by American country music artist Billy Currington.
 It was released in March 2013 as the first single from Currington's 2013 album We Are Tonight.
 The song became Currington's seventh number one hit on the U.S. Billboard Country Airplay chart.
 It also peaked at numbers 5 and 39 on the Hot Country Songs and Billboard Hot 100 charts, respectively.

+Content

+This song has the male narrator making advances on a female, saying that "the only line [he] can think to say is 'Hey, girl.'"
+The song has a moderate tempo and is set in cut time.
+It uses the E-flat dorian scale (i.e., an E-flat minor scale with the sixth tone raised by a semitone) with a main chord pattern of E♭m-G♭-D♭-A♭.

 Reception

 Critical reception

 Billy Dukes of Taste of Country gave the song a rating of three-and-a-half stars out of five, writing that "[the] layers of electric guitar and a lengthy (by country radio standards) solo before the bridge add unnecessary distractions, but ultimately Currington’s satisfying delivery brings back a delectable groove."
 Matt Bjorke of Roughstock also gave the song three-and-a-half stars out of five.
 He said that "while completely reminding me of those great hook-filled mid/late 1980s adult pop songs melodically, 'Hey Girl' still features a strong vocal and fiddle and steel guitars that are audible more than one might expect."
 Ben Foster of Country Universe gave the song a C grade, writing that it "has some infectious guitar work going for it, but it’s not enough to elevate the song beyond what it is – regular dime-a-dozen radio filler with a total lack of a lyrical hook."